Applying for a Study Permit

 Working as an international student

-- have a valid study permit,
+- you have a valid study permit,

-- be a full-time student (see below)
+- you are a full-time student (see below)

 If you plan to work in Canada, you will need a Social Insurance Number (SIN).
 See below.